zeroibc/my-mac-os/README.md

 ## Applications
 I use a lot of applications on my mac.
 Below is a list of the ones that I love and use the most in my day to day life, sorted by their importance.

 The app's name links to the app web page and the attached `My Notes` links to my detailed notes and use cases for that app.
+I describe why I like the app below.

 I also share [my dotfiles](https://github.com/nikitavoloboev/dotfiles) and I made a [Telegram group](https://t.me/macOSautomation) to discuss all things macOS/iOS.